-Each Member State must draft a Social Climate Plan and submit it to the EU Commission by 30 June 2025.
+Each Member State must draft a Social Climate Plan and submit it to the EU Commission by June 2025.
 As with the Recovery and Resilience Plans, these will be assessed and discussed in an iterative process with the member states.

 These plans must contain measures and investments aimed particularly at alleviating the impact of the new Emissions Trading System proposed for buildings and road transport and curtailing energy poverty amongst vulnerable households, transport users and micro-enterprises.
-Eligible measures and investments include temporary direct income support to vulnerable households and structural support measures such as building renovation and energy-efficient housing, affordable energy-efficient systems, including the electrification of heating and cooling, integration of energy from renewable sources, incentivising active consumption (through energy communities, energy sharing, etc), zero and low emission mobility and transport, and education and awareness campaigns on cost-effective energy efficiency measures.
+Eligible measures and investments include direct income support to vulnerable households, building renovation and energy-efficient housing, affordable energy-efficient systems, including the electrification of heating and cooling, integration of energy from renewable sources, incentivising active consumption (through energy communities, energy sharing, etc), zero and low emission mobility and transport, and education and awareness campaigns on cost-effective energy efficiency measures.